 - Being on maternity, paternity or parental leave

-- On the grounds of your sex, race, sexual orientation, any disability, gender reassignment, religion or belief
+- On the grounds of a protected characteristic, including your sex, race, sexual orientation, any disability, gender reassignment, religion or belief

 - For whistle-blowing